0xTheProDev/ui-components/README.md

 ## Available Commands

-- `yarn start`: This is an alias for `yarn run storybook`
+- `npm run start`: This is an alias for `npm run storybook`
-- `yarn storybook`: Start Storybook on port 6006.
+- `npm run storybook`: Start Storybook on port 6006.
-- `yarn build`: Builds the assets for deployment.
+- `npm run build`: Builds the assets for deployment.
-- `yarn lint`: Runs the linter.
+- `npm run lint`: Runs the linter.
-- `yarn lint-fix`: Runs the linter and auto-fixes the errors it can auto-fix.
+- `npm run lint-fix`: Runs the linter and auto-fixes the errors it can auto-fix.
-- `yarn test`: Run the unit tests.
+- `npm run test`: Run the unit tests.
-- `yarn snapshot`: Update snapshot tests.
+- `npm run snapshot`: Update snapshot tests.
 Make sure you run the tests first and you're not overwriting snapshots by accident.
-- `yarn lint-snapshot`: A combination of `yarn run lint` and `yarn run snapshot`.
+- `npm run lint-snapshot`: A combination of `npm run lint` and `npm run snapshot`.
-- `yarn ci-test`: Test used for the CI build (doesn't use interactive mode).
+- `npm run ci-test`: Test used for the CI build (doesn't use interactive mode).
-- `yarn build-storybook`: Build a deployable version of the Storybook.
+- `npm run build-storybook`: Build a deployable version of the Storybook.
-- `yarn prepare`: Used by npm to build the assets before publishing.
+- `npm run prepare`: Used by npm to build the assets before publishing.
-- `yarn run image-snapshots`: Builds a static index.html file and runs image snapshot tests.
+- `npm run run image-snapshots`: Builds a static index.html file and runs image snapshot tests.
-- `yarn update-icon-types`: Pull latest styleguide css and update the types of icon to match all found instances of sg-icon-${type}
+- `npm run update-icon-types`: Pull latest styleguide css and update the types of icon to match all found instances of sg-icon-${type}

 ## Testing

 To make sure your additions don't break `ui-components`, run `npm run test`, which will test all of your changed `*.test.*` files and show a coverage report.
-To check image snapshots run `npm run image-snapshots` updating and other commands can be passed through to jest like `npm run image-snapshots -u`.
+To check image snapshots run `npm run image-snapshots` updating and other commands can be passed through to jest like `npm run image-snapshots -- -u`.

 **Image Snapshots & Docker**: